QubesOS/qubes-doc/user/templates/windows/qubes-windows.rst

 ==============================

-To install Qubes Windows Tools, follow instructions in :doc:`Qubes Windows Tools </user/templates/windows/qubes-windows-tools>`, but don’t forget to ``qvm-clone`` your qube before you install Qubes Windows Tools (QWT) in case something goes south.
+To install Qubes Windows Tools, follow the instructions in :doc:`Qubes Windows Tools </user/templates/windows/qubes-windows-tools>`, but don’t forget to ``qvm-clone`` your qube before you install Qubes Windows Tools (QWT) in case something goes south.

 Post-install best practices